 Some providers also offer to perform additional safety checks or services like tire pressure checks and inflation or exterior cleaning while they are there.

-Ward Supplee, VP, Business Development for Filld Inc., said mobile fueling is usually performed after hours when fleet vehicles have arrived back at home base.
+Ward Supplee, VP of business development for Filld Inc., said mobile fueling is usually performed after hours when fleet vehicles have arrived back at home base.

 “The vast majority of fleets come back to a central yard or parking lot at the end of their workday and park there overnight.
 So, the majority of mobile fueling services come during the nighttime hours and fill up the vehicles that require refueling,” he said.
 “Many of the fleets that require fueling are construction equipment, waste management companies, and delivery companies — those types of fleets are ideal for this kind of model.”